StevenTammen/bibledocs.org/content/pages/god-created-spacetime-and-is-unbound-by-it.md

 tags: []
 weight:
 contentlevel: intermediate
-writinglevel: higher
+inprogress: false
+summary: >-
+   Genesis 1:1 (in the original Hebrew and Greek Septuagint both) and John 1:1 do not have direct articles, meaning the texts read "a beginning" not "the beginning."
+This supports the idea that the beginning referred to is the beginning of God's actions regarding the material universe, not the beginning of the material universe itself.
+Making this clear guarantees that people properly understand that God transcends space and time (things of His own creation), rather than Himself being somehow bound by the material universe.
 ---

 ## What "beginning" is in view?

-The "beginning" of Genesis 1:1 is the beginning of God’s actions regarding the material universe, not the beginning of the material universe.
-The short version of what I mean by this is that Genesis 1:1 is saying
+Genesis 1:1 is the first verse in the Bible.
+It mentions the word "beginning."
+The question is then, what beginning is in view?
+One possibility is that the beginning is referring to the beginning of God's actions regarding the material universe.
+Another possibility is that the beginning is referring to the beginning of the material universe itself.

+If the beginning is referring to the beginning of God's actions regarding the material universe, then we might translate:

 {{% original-translation p="Genesis 1:1" %}}